 While carpeting is required in certain states and cities, for a lot of people as a dealbreaker unless it is regularly replaced.
 For many, it is equivalent to using someone else’s towel.
 You cannot guarantee that previous tenants treated it well.
 Of course, you can perform a deep cleaning every once in a while.
 However, it will substantially raise the price of upkeep, and it will hardly convince tenants.

 The backsplashes are increasingly getting attention in home renovation magazines.
-It is reconceived as a space for innovations and art statement.
-Landlords install stone, ceramic and porcelain backsplashes.
+It is considered as a space for innovations and art statements.
+Landlords install stone, ceramic, and porcelain backsplashes.
 I would strongly advise against it.
 Not a lot of people will appreciate it, and it won’t pay off.

 Ceiling fans are obnoxious.
-They detract the renters from the decor, and widely considered old-fashioned and outdated.
-Although they are very diverse, and you can probably choose a stylish option, the stigma regarding the ceiling fans outweighs any potential energy saving and cooling benefits.
-Don’t invest in this renovation, unless your tenant asks you about it.
+They detract the renters from the decor and are widely considered old-fashioned and outdated.
+Although they are very diverse, and you can probably choose a stylish option, the stigma regarding the ceiling fans outweighs any potential energy-saving and cooling benefits.
+Don’t invest in this renovation unless your tenant asks you about it.